Network usage monitor

-- The latest versions can also switch to the more recent NM library used on some recent distributions such as Fedora 27 and higher.
+- Version 1.0.0 can also switch to the more recent NM library used on some recent distributions such as Fedora 27 and higher.

 - It is possible that you may have to set up vnstati on other distributions - running

 man vnstatwill provide information on how to proceed if that is the case.

 - Feedback on your experiences on other distributions would be welcome.

 The original author of this Applet was Clem.
 More recently it has been supported and extended by @pdcurtis who is now listed as the current author.
 He occasionally checks the comments on the Cinnamon Spices Web Site, however that does not automatically notify him so if you want a rapid response please also alert him via the Form at www.pcurtis.com.
 On github, mentioning @pdcurtis in any conversation will cause it to be emailed to him. .